 Dana Howarth has been a member of the New Mexico Direct Caregivers Coalition (NMDCC) team since early 2015.
-She is a native New Mexican who received her bachelors degree in Family Studies from the University of New Mexico in 2013.
+She is a native New Mexican who received her Bachelor's degree in Family Studies from the University of New Mexico in 2013 and is currently pursuing a Master's degree in Public Administration.
 Dana is young-at-heart.
 She enjoys traveling, spending time with her family and watching movies.

 As the program assistant for NMDCC, Dana is a busy bee, always working on multiple coalition projects, including facilitating workshops for Heart is Home Cooperative Care and being the resident social media guru.
 She has always enjoyed being involved with organizations that were created to help others and continues to be thankful to have the opportunity to make a difference in the state of New Mexico through her position with NMDCC.